 Page 23-28, 001-105.3.1.4 in contrast with standards in sections 001-105.3.2 for Temporary Termination and 001-105.3.3 for Indefinite Termination: In light of flurry of emails regarding TPs "denying" a DNR Termination, in review of standard 105.3.1.4 of these standards and comparing with Exhibit 101, there does seem to be an inconsistency between the standard and the state diagram and NCEMC suggests that the OS address the inconsistency.
 In addition, the absence of the step “deficiency” in the Indefinite Termination process results in an inconsistency with the FERC ruling that terminations should not be refused given a customer’s attempt to submit a valid and complete request.
 The Temporary Termination process provides opportunity for a Customer submitting such a request an added step to rectify any shortfalls in meeting the TP’s criteria for a “valid and complete” request while the Indefinite Termination does not offer such a provision to the Customer.
 NCEMC suggests that the same steps for Temporary and Indefinite Terminations should be afforded the Customer attempting to meet a TPs criteria for a “valid and complete” request for either type of termination.
 There would still remain differences, mainly the Re-Attestation requirement for Temporary Termination, but by having the same steps for each Termination process, this may serve in our opinion to eliminate potential issues triggered by any differences or interpretations of the standard versus what the FERC intended in its orders associated with terminations.

+3/13/12 not accepted Will keep as is.
+There is a difference between temporary and indefinite termination and the standards reflect this difference.

 Page 24, 001-105.3.2.4.1.2: Either remove “not” before “insufficient” or remove “in” in “insufficient”.
 Otherwise, the standard has a double negative and results in the same standard as 001-105.3.2.4.1.1.

+3/13/12 accepted removing the not

 Page 26, 001-105.3.2.6.2: Change standard after the parenthetical to read as follows: “the Transmission Provider shall update the status of all associated requests of the request for temporary termination of DNR to ACCEPTED or CR_ACCEPTED.”

-Page 28, 001-105.4.1.1.1: It was stated during the Review Session that each TP is allowed discretion within this standard and its associated data structures to decide how granular it would require Network Customers to provide Network Load for its entire demand.
+3/13/12 accepted Page 28, 001-105.4.1.1.1: It was stated during the Review Session that each TP is allowed discretion within this standard and its associated data structures to decide how granular it would require Network Customers to provide Network Load for its entire demand.
 One TP may require only new POR/POD loads while another TP may not require such a modification in Network Load and include this as a part of the load forecast.
 As a Network Customer on multiple systems, NCEMC has concerns that this would result in inconsistencies in how it must provide load forecast in either in aggregate internal to a TPs system or for each of its Delivery Points served by each of these Transmission Providers.
 NCEMC suggest that at a minimum, a TP should be required to post within WEQ-001-13.1.4 to what level of granularity it will require Network Customers in providing its Network Load Forecast should this be more granular or different than its current practice in submitting load forecasts by Network Customers.

+3/13/12 not accepted as it is included in WEQ-001-105.4.1.2

 Attachment 3 – WEQ-002: